chloe-mc/punch-list/README.md

 ## Design Notes

-I chose to build this using client-side rendering and react-router because that is what I am familiar with, the project was small, and there was a limited time frame.
-If this was a production application that needed a more robust user experience and better performance I would considered using server-side rendering.
+I chose to build this using client-side rendering and react-router because the project was small and there was a limited time frame.
+If this was a production application that needed a more robust user experience and better performance I would consider using server-side rendering.

 ## Limitations